camunda/camunda-docs/docs/components/connectors/introduction.md

 Users interacting with Connectors may only need to understand the configuration options exposed by the Connector template in the properties panel.

-Connectors are available in three categories - [out-of-the-box](./out-of-the-box-connectors/available-connectors-overview.md) , [template-only](./custom-built-connectors/connector-templates.md), and custom via the [Connector SDK](./custom-built-connectors/connector-sdk.md).
+Connectors are available in three categories - [out-of-the-box (OOTB)](./out-of-the-box-connectors/available-connectors-overview.md) , [template-only](./custom-built-connectors/connector-templates.md), and custom via the [Connector SDK](./custom-built-connectors/connector-sdk.md).

-## Runtime

-Connectors are operated as part of the Connector runtime, which is provided for SaaS and Self-Managed environments.

-When using Camunda Platform 8 SaaS, the Connector runtime is operated by Camunda and offered in the scope of the product.
-In this environment, you can use the [out-of-the-box Connectors](./out-of-the-box-connectors/available-connectors-overview.md) provided by Camunda.

-Looking to create your own [runtime logic](./custom-built-connectors/connector-sdk.md#runtime-logic) or [runtime environments](./custom-built-connectors/connector-sdk.md#runtime-environments)?
-Check out the [Connector SDK](./custom-built-connectors/connector-sdk.md).

 ## Next steps